bishopcais/io/packages/io/README.md

     "username": "guest",
     "password": "guest",
     "exchange": "amq.topic",
-    "ca": null
+    "vhost": "/"
   }
 }
 ```

-This configuration object has username and password in it, so please don't share it with others and don't commit it to your
-repository.
-Your applications can only communicate with each other if they use the same configuration.
+If you wish to enable SSL to communicate with RabbitMQ, you will need to set `rabbit.ssl` to `true`, and then define the following keys
+to point at filenames to read in:

+* cert
+* key
+* ca

+And optionally define a `passphrase` to use for the key file.

-You can access the RabbitMQ CelIO object by using `io.rabbit`.
+You can access the RabbitMQ object by using `io.rabbit`.

 #### Usage